top of page

 William Fong

 Alice gained her MMus degree (performance and research) from the Royal Academy of Music, where she held a Richard Carne Scholarship and was short-listed for the Jacob Barnes Scholarship.
 As an undergraduate, Alice was a finalist in every internal competition she entered including the Beethoven, Chopin, Scarlatti and open recital prizes and was awarded the Anthony Lindsay Piano Prize and the Manager’s Discretion Prize in the Jaques Samuels Intercollegiate Piano Competition.
 She graduated with first-class honours and the Isabelle Bond Gold Medal keyboard nomination.
 Alice was previously the Else and Leonard Cross Memorial Scholar at the Royal College of Music Junior Department and the Nora Day Keyboard Scholar at St. Paul’s Girls’ School, where she was also the Alice Lupton Keyboard Prize winner.
-Alice held a Leverhulme Fellowship with Pro Corda.
+From 2013-2014 Alice held a Leverhulme Fellowship with Pro Corda.

 Bryce Morrison